louisswarren/latex-template/README.md

 By default, when in draft mode, the generated document will display the most recent git commit short SHA1 and message.
 This is done by writing to `.revisioninfo` inside the makefile.
-The filename used can be modified by changing it once `Makefile` and once in `template.tex`.
+The filename used can be modified by changing it once `Makefile` and once in `template.tex` (you will probably want to change it in `.gitignore` too).
 To disable the output all together (for example if you aren't using git), simply delete these sections.